Hollywood Remains to Be Seen

 On this website, we'll periodically add photos of the signs as we find them, along with the stories of the officers.

 So, why am I doing this?
 I'm not LAPD or LEO.
 I'm just a civilian.
 I don't have any personal interest or involvement in the LAPD.
-But I want to honor and remember the men and women who honorably and selflessly sacrificed their lives to protect and defend the residents of Los Angeles.
-If you happen to notice one of the LAPD memorial signs while you drive through the city, remember that a police officer gave his or her life at that location, to protect you, or your parents, or your grandparents, or your fellow residents.
+I just want to honor and remember all the men and women who honorably and selflessly sacrificed their lives to protect and defend the residents of Los Angeles, as well as honor all of the men and women who currently risk their lives every day to keep us safe.

 I started this website to promote my book about celebrities who are buried in the cemeteries of Los Angeles.
 Beyond movie and TV stars, there are others who deserve even more to be honored and remembered.